 The biggest difference between plans occurs with the Family plan.
 It covers up to five adults and an unlimited number of children.
 It also includes several family protection features to monitor a child's identity and ensure their safety online.
 An additional feature of the Family plan is spam call and message protection, which blocks robocalls and other suspicious phone numbers.

 - Couple: Covers two adults, and the online security features cover up to 20 devices.
-This plan has the same features as the Individual plan, including a $1 million identity theft insurance for each adult and 2 GB of vault storage.
+This plan features the same benefits as the Individual plan, including $1 million in identity theft insurance for each adult and 2 GB of vault storage.

 - Family: Covers five adults and unlimited children, and the online security features cover up to 50 devices.
 In addition to the features included in the Individual and Couple plan, the Family plan also has online parental controls, safe gaming features, and identity protection for children.
 It also includes a $1 million identity theft insurance for each adult on the plan and 5 GB of vault storage.